Long runs under a conditional limit distribution: Random walks conditioned by a function of their summands. Random walks conditioned by a function of their summands

-Consider $u(x)=x.$ The case when $p_{\mathbf{X}}$ is a centered exponential distribution with variance $1$ allows for an explicity evaluation of $CI(k)$ making no use of Lemma \ref{LemmaJensen}.
-The conditional density $p_{na}$ is calculated analytically, the density $g_{na}$ is obtained through (\ref {g_a}), hence providing a benchmark for our proposal.
-The terms $\widehat{A}$ and $\widehat{B}$ are obtained by Monte Carlo simulation following the algorithm presented hereunder.
-Tables \ref{table:choix_de_k_GD_Approx_100}, \ref{table:choix_de_k_GD_Vrai_100} and \ref{table:choix_de_k_GD_Approx_1000} , \ref{table:choix_de_k_GD_Vrai_1000} show the increase in $\delta $ w.r.t. $ k$ in the large deviation range, with $a$ such that $P\left( \mathbf{S} _{1,n}>na\right) \simeq 10^{-8}.$ We have considered two cases, when $n=100$ and when $n=1000.$ These tables show that the approximation scheme is quite accurate, since the relative error is fairly small even when approximating events is in high dimensional spaces.
-Also they show that $\overline{ERE}$ et $\overline{CI}$ provide good tools for the assessing the value of $k.$
+Consider $u(x)=x$.
+The case when $p_{\mathbf{X}}$ is a centered exponential distribution with variance $1$ allows for an explicit evaluation of $\operatorname{CI}(k)$ making no use of Lemma~\ref{LemmaJensen}.
+The conditional density $p_{ na }$ is calculated analytically, the density $g_{ na }$ is obtained through (\ref {g_a}), hence providing a benchmark for our proposal.
+The terms $\widehat{A}$ and $\widehat{B}$ are obtained by Monte Carlo simulation following the algorithm presented below.
+Figures~\ref{table:choix_de_k_GD_Approx_100}, \ref{table:choix_de_k_GD_Vrai_100} and \ref {table:choix_de_k_GD_Approx_1000} , \ref{table:choix_de_k_GD_Vrai_1000} show the increase in $\delta$ w.r.t. $ k$ in the large deviation range, with $a$ such that $P (\mathbf {S}_{1,n}> na ) \simeq10^{-8}$.
+We have considered two cases, when $n=100$ and when $n=1000$.
+These figures show that the approximation scheme is quite accurate, since the relative error is fairly small.
+Also they show that $\overline{\operatorname{ERE}}$ and $\overline{\operatorname{CI}}$ provide good tools for the assessing the value of $k$.